redwoodjs/redwood/docs/docs/docker.md

    └─ @supabase/supabase-js@npm:2.38.4 (via npm:^2.21.0)
 ```

-In this case, it's because of `@supabase/supabase-js`.
+In this case, it looks like it's ultimately because of our auth provider, `@supabase/supabase-js`.